ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

     3 \\
     -2
 \end{bmatrix}$$;
-true matrix of variance-covariance are
+true matrices of variance-covariance are
 $$
   \begin{bmatrix}
 1 & 0 \\